Have you ever been victimised?

 Example: Empathy is the ability to recognise and understand when someone is in pain, sympathy is when you feel bad for them, and compassion is a compelling desire to alleviate their suffering.

-Understanding (“I understand how you feel, I read about that in a book once”) Empathy (“I really understand how you feel, I had a similar thing happen to me”) Sympathy (“It breaks my heart to see you like this”) Compassion (“Please tell me, what can I do to help?”)
+Understanding (“I understand how you feel, I read about that in a book once”) Empathy / Social Awareness (“I really understand how you feel, a similar thing happened to me”) Sympathy (“It breaks my heart to see you like this”) Compassion (“Please tell me, what can I do to help?”)

 There's “I understand”...